About the Akeneo category

 HTTP Client

-It’s the HTTP Client configuration or prototype you will use to access Akeneo.
+This is the HTTP Client configuration or prototype you will use to access Akeneo.